Centrum Singles-Vitamin C Side Effects

 Generic Name: ascorbic acid

-Note: This page contains information about the side effects of ascorbic acid.
-Some of the dosage forms included on this document may not apply to the brand name Centrum Singles-Vitamin C.
+Note: This document contains side effect information about ascorbic acid.
+Some of the dosage forms listed on this page may not apply to the brand name Centrum Singles-Vitamin C.

 For the Consumer